robomeister/acemqcontainer/README.md

 # Installing ACE/MQ into OpenShift using HELM with Minimal Permissions

-The following operations need to be executed by someone with `cluster-admin` privileges:
+Steps 1 through 4 need to be executed by someone logged into OpenShift with `cluster-admin` privileges:

 ## Step 1 - Install Tiller